MetPX/sarracenia/docs/source/Contribution/AMQPprimer.rst

 is one message in a stream, which on receipt may be spread over a number of nodes.

-However, it is likely that, for small files over high latency links, it is more efficient to include the body of the files in the messages themselve, rather than forcing a separate retrieval phase.
+However, it is likely that, for small files over high latency links, it is more efficient to include the body of the files in the notification messages themselves, rather than forcing a separate retrieval phase.
 The relative advantage depends on:

 * relative coarseness of server side filtering means some filtering is done on the client side.
-Any data embedded for messages discarded on the client-side are waste.
+Any data embedded for notification messages discarded on the client-side are waste.

 * Sarracenia establishes long-lived connections for some protocols, such as SFTP, so the relative overhead for a retrieval may not be long.

-* One will achieve a higher messaging rate without data being embedded, and if the messages are distributed to a number of workers, it is possible that the resulting message rate is higher without embedded data (because of faster distribution for parallel download) than the savings from embedding.
+* One will achieve a higher messaging rate without data being embedded, and if the notification messages are distributed to a number of workers, it is possible that the resulting message rate is higher without embedded data (because of faster distribution for parallel download) than the savings from embedding.